-List of Key Personnel Involved (maximum one page), including the title of the project, the name of the PI, the lead institution, and a list of co-PIs and senior personnel, including any sub-awardees, together with their institution(s).
+List of Key Personnel Involved (maximum one page), including the title of the project, the name of the PI, the lead institution, and a list of co-PIs and senior personnel, including any subawardees, together with their institution(s).
 Also include a description of the expertise each person brings to the project and how this expertise will be applied to achieve convergent research.
 Avoid listing personnel who will not substantively contribute to the project goals.

-No other supplemental documentation (postdoctoral mentoring plan or data management plan) is required for preliminary proposal submission.
+No other supplemental documentation (postdoctoral mentoring plan, data management plan, or letter of collaboration) may be included for preliminary proposal submission.